 What kind of variety will this series have?

 30 different teams with different kinds of superheroes, causes and 30 ways to tell their stories.
-Although people with special needs are featured, we are hoping a few teams will pick environmental, wildlife other important issues to be the superheroes for some of the teams.
-Some teams may tell their stories with comedy by pretending they are the Simpson characters or pirates or include some other unusual theme or cast of characters.
+Although people with special needs are featured, we are hoping up to 5 teams will pick environmental, wildlife other important issues to be their superheroes, and this will also provide variety.
+Some teams may tell their stories with comedy by pretending they are the characters from history, TV shows, cartoons or pirates or include some other unusual theme or cast of characters.
+Be creative and include arts & music in your episodes.

 Why do you shoot in the tropics and celebrate there?